vinay-sj/python-flask-microservices/README.md

 ```angular2html
 scp -i ./PEM/cloud-project.pem ./jenkins-init.tf  ubuntu@ec2-3-18-221-32.us-east-2.compute.amazonaws.com:~/jenkins
 ```
-6. Download the ```jenkins-init.tf``` and make the following changes
+6. Use the ```jenkins-init.tf``` from the cloned reposiotry make the following changes
    * at line 95, specify the directory of your private key
    * at line 56, specify the name of your AWS key pair
-7. Navigate to the folder and run the following
+7. Navigate to the root folder and run the following
 ```
 terraform init
 ```